tidyqa/vitepress/docs/html/forms-and-input-elements/index.md

 # Forms and Input Elements

-In this section, we'll explore the dynamic world of forms and input elements – essential components for gathering user input and creating interactive web experiences.
+We'll explore the dynamic world of forms and input elements – essential components for gathering user input and creating interactive web experiences.

 ## Introducing Forms